elarte-iu/markdown-playground/Arterberry_final_project_proposal.md

 4.	**Describe types (media) of materials to be digitized and the number of each type (e.g. 12 letters (31 pages total); 14 photographs; 1 audio tape).
 Include format, condition, and any special handling requirements.**
 24 books; the covers of each will be digitized; standout anatomical illustrations may additionally be digitized if time allows.
 Many of these books are *extremely* old (1600s-1800s), and I am not in the digitization department, so if I am not able to digitize these books myself, I will opt to make their lives as easy as possible for helping me with this task.

-5. If the items to be digitized are held by an institution (e.g., IU Libraries, IU Archives of Traditional Music, Monroe County Historical Society), explain your collaboration and agreement with the institution for conducting this project.
+5.	**If the items to be digitized are held by an institution (e.g., IU Libraries, IU Archives of Traditional Music, Monroe County Historical Society), explain your collaboration and agreement with the institution for conducting this project.**
+I am a Curatorial Assistant at the Lilly Library, where this collection is housed.
+My boss, Erin Chiparo, has given me permission to use this collection for my project and to potentially expand it after the course concludes.

 6.	**Do you have any existing descriptive information (i.e., metadata) that could be used for searching these materials?
 What descriptive information do you currently have (e.g., title, creator, date)?
 In what form does this descriptive information exist (on paper, in a Word document, in an Excel file, etc.)**  A few of the books in this collection have entries in IUCAT, so I can get some inspiration for my metadata scheme from it.
 Also, I developed my own scheme for work this past summer while working on drafting a finding aid for the Bushong-Beasley Dermatology Collection, so I will likely draw from that as well.